Quality control of finished products. Product quality control, which cannot be neglected

 -documentary

 Preliminary control is carried out before the start of work.
-Its main means is the implementation of certain rules, procedures, lines of behavior, the observance of which allows you to develop in a given direction.
+Its main means is the implementation of certain rules, procedures, and lines of conduct, the observance of which allows one to develop in a given direction.

-Current (operational) control is carried out in the course of work and allows you to exclude any deviations from the planned plans and instructions, which does not allow these deviations to develop.
+Current (operational) control is carried out during the work and makes it possible to exclude any deviations from the planned plans and instructions, which does not allow these deviations to develop.

-Feedback is required for control, i.e. data on the results obtained.
+To implement control, feedback is necessary, i.e. data on the results obtained.

 Final (final) control is carried out after completion of work.

-1.Gives information for planning(if similar work will be carried out in the future).
+1.Provides information for planning(if similar work is carried out in the future).

-Control is an activity to regulate relations in an organization, focused on creating favorable conditions for the preparation and implementation of management decisions.
+Control is an activity to regulate relations in an organization, aimed at creating favorable conditions for the preparation and implementation of management decisions.

-Each of the selected types of control is aimed at a specific object for itself, which serves as the main base for their identification.
+Each of the identified types of control is aimed at a specific object, which serves as the main basis for their identification.

-To carry out the control procedure, it is necessary to consistently overcome its four stages.(fig. 5):
+To carry out the control procedure, it is necessary to sequentially overcome its four stages(Fig. 5):

 Rice.
 5. Stages of the control process.

-At the first stage, the parameters of the functioning and development of the organization, which need to be monitored, and the sources of information about them are determined.
-These parameters are in the form of various standards and norms, reflecting the tasks laid down in the plans.
+At the first stage, the parameters of the functioning and development of the organization that need to be controlled and the sources of information about them are determined.
+These parameters take the form of various standards and regulations, reflecting the objectives laid down in the plans.

-The control process is a diachronous process and covers in time both the initial stage of management and its final part.
-And if the diagnostic and orienting control functions fall mainly on the input blocks of the information-cybernetic control model, then the stimulating and corrective functions fall on the weekend.
-The coordination of control over time is the most important generic characteristic of controlling activity, which makes it relevant to divide it into preliminary, current and final stages, which fall into two key forms within the information-cybernetic model: input and output control.
+The control process is a diachronic process and covers time as initial stage management, and its final part.
+And if the diagnostic and orienting control functions fall primarily on the input blocks of the information-cybernetic control model, then the stimulating and corrective functions fall on the output blocks.
+Coordination of control over time is the most important generic characteristic of control activity, which makes it relevant to divide it into preliminary, current and final stages, which fall into two key forms within the information-cybernetic model: input and output control.

-Input control is designed to carry out the functions of monitoring and regulating information flows entering the control apparatus.
-The content of these flows should include information about the material, financial and energy sources of the organization's activities, about their staffing.
-At the entrance, the supervisory authorities must ensure that all tasks arising from the strategic planning scheme are correctly distributed, so that each member of the organization clearly understands what he must do, what is his responsibility for the violations committed.
-Incoming control is also necessary to assess the state of the production system and its vulnerabilities - a kind of channels for the possible destruction of the system.
+Incoming control is designed to carry out the functions of monitoring and regulating information flows entering the control apparatus.
+The content of these flows should include information about the material, financial and energy sources of the organization’s activities, and their staffing.
+At the entrance, supervisory authorities must ensure that all tasks arising from the strategic planning scheme are correctly distributed, so that each member of the organization clearly understands what he must do and what his responsibility is for violations committed.
+Incoming control is also necessary to assess the state of the production system and its vulnerabilities - unique channels for possible destruction of the system.

-The object of incoming control is the flows entering the production system of the enterprise, which serve as the initial condition for the activity of this enterprise.
-The list of these streams should include:
+The object of input control is the flows entering the production system of the enterprise, which serve as the initial condition for the activity of this enterprise.
+The list of these flows includes:

 -material (equipment, raw materials, resources);